evmos/ethermint/docs/guides/validators/setup.md

 ## Create Your Validator

-Your `ethvalconspub` can be used to create a new validator by staking tokens.
+Your `ethmvalconspub` can be used to create a new validator by staking tokens.
 You can find your validator pubkey by running:

 ```bash
 ethermintd tendermint show-validator